 This show is subtitled.
 So if you’re anything like me, you’ll need to be in the mood to watch it.
 But the plot is interesting and the scenery is majestic.
 I’ll certainly be back to Norway as soon as I’m able to visit.

-5) Race Across the World, season two
+5) Go on tour with Race Across the World, season two

 This reality show pips five teams against one another.
 They’re all travelling over ground, from Mexico City, down to the most southern city in the world, Ushuaia in Argentina.
 The teams have no internet access, no smart phones and no credit cards.
 Instead, they have the cash-equivalent of a one-way airfare between the two cities.

 They travel through South America, racing one another to various checkpoints along the route.
 The overall winner takes home £20,000.
 But what will they see along the way?
 What will they experience?
 And what lessons will they learn?